 You’re listening to Direct Colors podcast Episode 6: Marble Effects on Concrete Countertops.
 If this is your first time listening, then thanks for joining us.
 Getting just the right look on countertops can be a challenge so we thought we’d consult with a professional to see what tricks he might have up his sleeve.
 We sat down with Ken Lazenby with Ken’s Custom Designs based in Krebs, OK to talk about how he creates marble effects on concrete countertops.
 Learn how he makes builds and creates his concrete countertops.

-Shawna Turner: You are listening to LISTEN.DIRECTCOLORS.COM podcast: Episode 6.
+Shawna Turner: You are listening to Podcast Episode 6.
 I’m Shawna Turner and today we’re talking with Ken Lazenby about Marble Effects Using Pigment, and Acid Stain on Concrete Countertops.
 Let’s get started.
 If this is your first time listening, then thanks for coming.

 Our most frequent customer request is how to create “marble effects” on floors and countertops.
 Could you tell our listeners what products you use to get a marbled effect on a countertop?

 Ken Lazenby: Yes.
 I use a marbling technique for most countertops with acid stain.
 I pick a base color and usually two complementing colors.
 I spray the lightest color first, fill in a spray pattern with the darkest color and then the medium shade.
 This works best if all colors stay wet.

 ST: How do you create the marbled look itself?

 KL: I use two techniques with a spray bottle.
 I use a spray bottle in the tightest misting position and change the distance to vary the pattern.
 For a veined look, I use more of a stream in places.
 Again keeping the colors wet they blend together and kind of take a shape of their own.
 Another veining technique involves using about a teaspoon of concrete pigment to a quart of water and applying to wet concrete overlay.